SimoAntikainen/word2vec-music-recommendation/README.md

 # Word2vec-music-recommendation

-!This project is very much a work in progress, with missing evaluation metrics and hyperparameter optimization.

-Idea of using word2vec in recommendation and advertizing is illustrated in a article by [Chris McCormick](http://mccormickml.com/2018/06/15/applying-word2vec-to-recommenders-and-advertising/).
+Idea of using word2vec in recommendation and advertizing is illustrated in an article by [Chris McCormick](http://mccormickml.com/2018/06/15/applying-word2vec-to-recommenders-and-advertising/).

 Goal of the project is to build and effective word2vec-based music recommendation system, by